Bezzerwizzer

-BEZZERWIZZER is first published in Denmark in 2006.
-In 2007, the game is launched in Germany in association with Mattel, and in 2008 Bezzerwizzer Nordic releases the game in Sweden and Norway.
+Bezzerwizzer was first published in Denmark in 2006.
+In 2007, the game was launched in Germany in association with Mattel, and in 2008 Bezzerwizzer Nordic released the game in Sweden and Norway.
 Mattel has released versions for the United Kingdom, France, Germany, and the United States.
 Bezzerwizzer Nordic has also launched the game in Finland, The Netherlands and Belgium.
 In Spain, the company Falomir Juegos released the Spanish version in 2016.

 The game is currently available in Denmark, Norway, Sweden, Iceland, Germany, Poland, the Netherlands and the UK.

 Based on the publisher’s success, in 2019, Bezzerwizzer Nordic is acquired by the global board game distributor Asmodee Group.
 Asmodee has offices in a large number of countries and currently distributes board games in over 50 markets.

 Gameplay

 Question types

 The questions are divided into 20 different categories, each built upon different topics (in alphabetical order):